MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 5. In the **Item Type**, enter a valid Exchange Item Type.

-6. For remaining parameters, follow the same guidance mentioned above for [basic Exchange Configuration](#set-up-a-basic-exchange-configuration-connection).
+6. For the remaining parameters, follow the same guidance mentioned above for [basic Exchange Configuration](#set-up-a-basic-exchange-configuration-connection).

 ::: moniker-end